jmainpri/task-assignment/README.md

 # task-assignment

-This code solves linear sum assignment problem, also known as minimum weight matching in bipartite graphs
+This code solves the linear sum assignment problem, also known as minimum weight matching in bipartite graphs

 See the assignment problem:
 [Wikipedia](https://en.wikipedia.org/wiki/Assignment_problem)